 ● Organizational Change practices and Leadership Mapping

 The Leadership for Racial Equity Class of 2019 will begin May 10th .
 The Cohort is limited to 25 participants.
 Cost per person is $2,800.
-For more information, please contact Tami Farber -email@example.com (425) 297-3684
+Partial scholarships will be available for $500 and $1000 and we will notify applicants between April 12th - 15th.
+For more information, please contact Tami Farber -firstname.lastname@example.org (425) 297-3684

 "It gave me the opportunity to meet people I would not have met in different sectors."